lionheart/TableViewPopoverPresenting/README.md

    }
    ```

-You're done!
+And...that's it.
+You're done.
 A nice action sheet will appear when a tap is detected on the first row of any section.
 Easy, right?

 ## Requirements